input-output-hk/cardano-sl/docs/delegation_design_spec.md

 stakeholders that delegated to the pool, possibly triggering a re-delegation.

+In addition to the above, we will also require pool operators to include a list of IP-adresses and/or domain names in the registration certificate, pointing to publicly reachable _relay nodes_ under their control.
+(It is necessary to have a sufficient number of such publicly reachable nodes in order to establish a reliable peer-to-peer network.)
+We will use no technical mechanism to check the validity and availability of these relay nodes, but will rely on social pressure instead: People contemplating joining a pool will check the published data and will put little trust in operators who publish fake or unreliable addresses.

 ### Display of Stake Pools in the Wallet

 The wallet software will keep a list of all the stakepool registration